 Table 40 shows that research project funding takes the largest share in most of the agencies' total yearly funding (from about close to 50% upwards, except for Germany at 37%) and within project funding the standard funding of individual principal-investigator based project funding (from about 30% of total funding upwards).
 Exceptions to this are the Netherlands' open competition programme, which decreased from 40 to 10% at the benefit of infrastructure and translational spending (no details can be given as to the precise programme, because of the difficulties mentioned); and the UK's ESRC (again, the UK needs to be interpreted with caution).
-Taking account of the variation in single project funding (almost 50% of total), while Germany is at about 30% and Austria at 43%; the schemes of the other agencies often accommodate a wider range of proposal types or feature strong criteria for economic or societal impact (see next section), or also include some solicited research, as the R01 grants by the NIH, which achieves 45% of total NIH funding.
+Taking account of the variation in single project funding schemes (see also next section), Switzerland has the highest share of curiosity-driven, bottom-up grant funding (almost 50% of total), while Germany is at about 30% and Austria at 43%; the schemes of the other agencies often accommodate a wider range of proposal types or feature strong criteria for economic or societal impact (see next section), or also include some solicited research, as the R01 grants by the NIH, which achieves 45% of total NIH funding.